 And that trip to Asian Midway Foods on Park Street made this dish possible.
 Now, if I can find the ingredients for this here in Madison, Wisconsin at my tiny little Asian market, you can too.
-And I was pleasantly surprised that my little Asian market had fresh flat rice noodles!!
-If you can’t find fresh, simply buy dry noodles.
+And, I was pleasantly surprised that my little Asian market had fresh flat rice noodles!!
+However, if you can’t find fresh, simply buy dry noodles.
 I’ve said this before but cooking Chinese food (or any Asian food) at home is so much better.
 You know exactly what’s going inside and you can tweak things to your preference.

 Now, cooking it at home isn’t going to be faster than ordering take-out. . but it’s so worth it.

 I have to say I am very pleased with how this Beef Chow Fun turned out.
 Beef Chow Fun is a staple Cantonese dish, made from stir-frying beef, hefen (wide rice noodles) and bean sprouts and is commonly found in yum cha restaurants in Guangdong and Hong Kong.

 Also, you get to say CHOW FUN.
 How fun is that?!
 I’m all about using what you have at home so I threw in lots of Chinese cabbage and some bok choy, along with my bean sprouts.
 LOVED this. loved this.
 And once you have your veggies and beef cut up, it all comes together pretty quickly!
 I really hope you give this one a try!